venamvalikudhu/cbaAPIAssesment/README.md

 4. apihelper-> Facilitates for Test class execution
 5. frameworkBase-> Contains the HTTP call methods and establishes the Request/Response specs
 6. framework utils-> Additional customisation for Report, Retry, Config read.
+7. apiModels -> Contains the Request and Response JSON Models

 # Customisations
 1. Dual testng files, each for Regression/Smoke execution